-The Baseline Credit Assessment (BCA) of a3 of Banque Federative du Credit Mutuel (BFCM) is aligned with our assessment of the standalone creditworthiness of Credit Mutuel Alliance Federale.
-This is explained by BFCM's role as an issuing vehicle and holding company of Credit Mutuel Alliance Federale's operating subsidiaries.
-The a3 BCA incorporates Credit Mutuel Alliance Federale's resilient earnings and low risk profile, based on its strong retail bancassurance franchise and commercial banking business, built around a large branch network in France.
-The BCA also reflects its strong solvency.
-The group's ability to retain the bulk of its annual profits, because of its mutualist structure, provides it with an enhanced ability to build a strong capital base, which helps it to absorb unexpected losses or adjust it to any further capital needs prompted by regulatory changes.
-In addition, BFCM's liquidity and funding profile are sound.
+The Baseline Credit Assessment (BCA) of a3 of Banque Federative du Credit Mutuel (BFCM) is driven by our assessment of the standalone creditworthiness of Credit Mutuel Alliance Federale.
+This is explained by BFCM's role as the issuing vehicle and holding company for all the operating subsidiaries of the mutualist group.
+The a3 BCA reflects Credit Mutuel Alliance Federale's very resilient financial fundamentals and low risk profile, as demonstrated throughout the current sanitary crisis.
+These characteristics stem from the group's strong retail bancassurance franchise and commercial banking business, predominantly based on a large branch network in France.

-BFCM's long-term senior unsecured debt and deposit ratings of Aa3 with a stable outlook reflect (1) the Adjusted BCA of a3; (2) the application of our Advanced Loss Given Failure (LGF) analysis, resulting in two notches of uplift from the Adjusted BCA for both deposits and senior debt, stemming from GCM's significant volume of senior debt and junior deposits; and (3) a government support uplift of one notch, reflecting a moderate probability of government support in view of GCM's systemic importance to the domestic economy.
+BFCM's long-term senior unsecured debt and deposit ratings of Aa3 with a stable outlook reflect (1) the Adjusted BCA of a3; (2) the application of our Advanced Loss Given Failure (LGF) analysis, resulting in two notches of uplift from the Adjusted BCA for both deposits and senior debt, stemming from Groupe Credit Mutuel (GCM)'s significant volume of senior debt and junior deposits; and (3) a government support uplift of one additional notch, reflecting a moderate probability of government support in view of GCM's systemic importance to the domestic economy.